smileformylove/Post-disaster-rescue-assessment-support-system/README.md

 * create_mask: Creat 0/1 mask for the initial pic.
 * color.py: Color the 0/1 mask for demonstration.
 * dfs-construction: Use dfs to create road maps and the weights of roads on the basic of 0/1 mask.
 (But this code is very time-consuming.)
-* generate_graph.py: Quickly generate road maps for demonstration (But can not get the.)
+* generate_graph.py: Quickly generate road maps for demonstration (But can not get here ):.)
 * floyd-optimized_path: Use floyd algorithm to get final route planning.